-- Combining traditional and contemporary cabinetry creates a look that is laid-back, eclectic, liveable
+- Combining traditional and contemporary cabinetry creates a look that is laid-back, eclectic, liveable and inherently cool.

 - Invest in beautiful but functional brassware.
 Handles on drawers and cupboards will be seen and used a lot over the lifetime of your kitchen and can soften or sharpen the finished look.